Divas-Sagta/Duplicate-Question-Pair-Identifier/README.md

 With this in mind, we can develop a hybrid of models to find the optimal solution.
 For example, we can use Word2vec with Word-level TF-IDF and Xgboost model to see whether this result can be improved.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/maanavshah/quora-question-pairs.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## License

-The content of this repository is licensed under [MIT LICENSE](LICENSE).